chrisbreiding/crbapps/README.md

 ### List Randomizer

-Messing around with creating a jQuery-like "library."
-Not very pretty.
-Simply an experiment.
+First time messing around to create a "library."

     Randomize a list.